Meet our Teacher and Teaching Assistants…

 Overview of Learning Adventures

-This half term in Year 5 we will be looking at:
+This half term we will be looking at:

 Throughout our topics the children will be taught grammar lessons to support them with their genre.
 These will include:

 Verbs (possessive and modal), nouns and expanded noun phrases, adjectives and relative clauses.

 There will also be a focus on children using the correct forms of punctuation such as commas, brackets, colons and semi-colons.

 Developing a cursive handwriting style is essential within the year 5 curriculum.
 There will be regular weekly practice of this throughout the term.